-If you’re experiencing a lot of excess noise in your home that’s highly disturbing your day or night, you may want to look at some more extensive solutions to soundproofing your windows.
-While these solutions tend to cost more than our previously mentioned fixes, they’re far more successful at canceling noise that’s leaking through at higher decibels.
+If you’re experiencing a lot of excess noise in your home, you may want to look at some more extensive solutions to soundproofing your windows.
+While these solutions tend to cost more than our previously mentioned fixes, they’re far more successful at canceling heavy noise that’s leaking through at higher decibels.

 Install interior window inserts

-Window inserts are typically custom-made to fit your window, and they can be installed directly over your window on the inside and sit a few inches away from your window’s glass.
-The space between the window and the insert does well at drowning the noise that comes through.
-High-quality inserts are typically made from tempered glass, which has its own soundproofing qualities.
+Window inserts are typically custom made to fit your window.
+They can be installed directly over the interior of your window and they sit a few inches away from your window’s glass.
+The space between the window and the insert does well at drowning out the noise that comes through, and high-quality inserts are typically made from tempered glass, which has its own soundproofing qualities.

 Upgrade to windows with double panes

 If your existing windows are single-pane, this may be the reason you hear so much noise.
 One pane of glass does a poor job of keeping any noise out.
-Upgrading to double-pane windows will invoke the same philosophy as window inserts.
+Upgrading your windows to double-panes will invoke the same philosophy as window inserts.
 Two panes of glass a few inches apart will drown out that unwanted noise.

-If noise is leaking through your windows, the noise is magnified if it’s permitted to bounce around the room.
-Larger rooms with hardwood floors and minimal furnishings echo the noise further, so consider adding some more pieces of furniture and possibly throwing down carpet or a large area rug onto your wood floors.
+Did you know that the decor and furniture in your space could be amplifying outside noise?
+If noise is leaking through your windows, it’s magnified if it’s permitted to bounce around the room.
+This means that larger rooms with hardwood floors and minimal furnishings echo the noise even further.
+Consider adding some more pieces of furniture and possibly throwing down carpet or a large area rug over your wood floors.

 It’s almost impossible to sleep while outside noise is pouring in through your windows.
-Noisy neighbors, busy streets, or even the perpetual chirping of those little birds outside your window at dawn can negatively impact your peaceful rest.
-Luckily, with the soundproofing solutions we’ve talked about, you can start to dampen out that unwanted noise.
-Whether your noise issue is one with high volume or just some light but annoying sounds, you can get some well-deserved sleep with a bit of time and effort.
+Noisy neighbors, busy streets, or even the perpetual chirping of those little birds outside your window can negatively impact your peaceful rest.
+Luckily, with the soundproofing solutions we’ve talked about, you can dampen out that unwanted noise.
+Whether your noise issue is one with high volume or just some light but annoying sounds, you can get some well-deserved sleep with a bit DIY window soundproofing.